 We are requesting \$1.16B in FY 2012 in RDT&E funding for the GMD program (including completing the construction of Missile Field 2 at FGA), which will complete the initial fielding of the defense of our homeland against limited ICBM attacks.
 In FY 2012, we also will continue to upgrade existing GBIs and acquire new GBIs to meet our minimum requirement of 26 operational GBIs at FGA, 4 at Vandenberg Air Force Base (VAFB), California, and 22 GBIs for testing, stockpile reliability testing, and spares.
-Key to an effective GBI sustainment program is examining the results of flight tests (including the loss of two GBIs during recent flight testing) and reliability testing on the ground to assess the need for additional GBIs while the production line remains open.
-In parallel, we continue GBI component vendor regualifications for the future GBI avionics upgrade and obsolescence program.
+Key to an effective GBI sustainment program is examining the results of flight tests (including the loss of two GBIs during recent flight testing) and reliability testing.
+In parallel, we continue GBI component vendor requalifications for the future GBI avionics upgrade and obsolescence program.
+Given the two flight test failures and the need for a new non-intercept flight and a repeat of the last flight test, we need to assess the procurement quantity of additional GBIs as part of the FY 2013 President's Budget Request.
 The new missile field (Missile Field 2) will replace the prototype Missile Field 1, which will be placed in a storage mode for possible upgrade for operational use in the future.
 We will complete the construction of a second fire control node at FGA to allow testing or exercises to be conducted while simultaneously controlling the operational system.
 In addition to completing the upgrade of our new hardened backup power plant at FGA in FY 2011, we will also complete the upgrade of the communications system at FGA in FY 2012.
 Additionally, we will begin the planning, design and environment work for a GBI In-Flight Interceptor Communication System (IFCS) Data Terminal (IDT) on the east coast of the United States by 2015.
-This East Coast IDT will enable communication with GBIs launched from FGA and VAFB for longer flights, thus improving the defense of the eastern United States against ICBM threats.
+This East Coast IDT will enable communication with GBIs launched from FGA and VAFB on longer flights, thus improving the defense of the eastern United States against potential ICBM threats from the Middle East.
 We also are requesting \$177.1M in RDT&E funding for the Sea-Based X-band (SBX) radar in FY 2012 for software upgrades to improve its discrimination capability.